kcmckell/HULA/wp-content/plugins/add-link-to-facebook/readme.txt

 * Please report any problem you encounter
 * Reports that everything works are also appreciated :-)

+= 1.178 =
+* Bugfix: localized registration
+* Revert: bugfix Facebook login for multi-sites
+* Removed *Share link* feature, since there are too many problems with it

 = 1.177 =
 * Bugfix: Facebook login for multi-sites
 * Added Ukranian (ua\_UA) translation